albar965/littlenavmap-manual/src/en/CUSTOMPROCEDURE.rst

 like structure.
 Add user defined waypoints to the flight plan for lateral guidance around the destination.

-User defined approaches are part of a flight plan unlike airport traffic patterns (:doc:`TRAFFICPATTERN`) which are only map display features.
+User defined approaches are part of a flight plan similar to a procedure unlike :doc:`TRAFFICPATTERN` which is only a map display feature.

 This type of approach can be removed like other procedures by deleting one of the legs in the flight plan table.

-The approach is saved in the annotated PLN flight plan file (default format) like other approaches.
+The approach is saved in the LNMPERF flight plan file like other approaches.
 User defined waypoints are used for the initial fix and runway threshold when exporting a custom approach to other flight plan formats than PLN.